How to Do Puerto Ayora, Galapagos in 6 Days

 Our last day in Puerto Ayora is perfect for a bay tour around Academy Bay.
 We book seats for the boat tour in one of the local shops in Puerto Ayora.

-The tour now takes us through arid cactus forest and volcanic landscape to Playa de los Perros, a natural beach with plentiful orange Sally Lightfoot crabs and marine iguanas within sight, before we once again pass the pink salt lagoons, Las Salinas, and enjoy the scenic views at Las Grietas.
+The tour now takes us through an arid cactus forest and volcanic landscape to Playa de los Perros, a natural beach with plentiful orange Sally Lightfoot crabs and marine iguanas within sight, before we once again pass the pink salt lagoons, Las Salinas, and enjoy the scenic views at Las Grietas.

 Hotel: White House Galapagos hotel, Puerto Ayora